Talbot-Lago T14LS

 MORE DETAILS

-With a huge thanks to historians Marc Rabineau and Nicolas Maier, we have a complete documented history of our Talbot Lago T14 LS.
+With huge thanks to historians Marc Rabineau and Nicolas Maier, we have a complete documented history of our Talbot Lago T14 LS.

 The car was discovered at the beginning of 2022 and acquired by Real Art on Wheels immediately.
-With a total production run of only 45 examples and the majority in restored condition, this is one of the most original T14 LS in existence according to Talbot Lago historian Nicolas Maier.
+With a total production run of only 45 examples, and the majority in restored condition, this is one of the most original T14 LS examples in existence according to Talbot Lago historian Nicolas Maier.

-In the past years, we have carried out a precise conserving restoration.
-The engine and ZF gearbox are completely overhauled.
-All electric wiring has been renewed with correct material.
-The interior seats, door panels, and headlining are still in very good and original condition, cleaned and detailed.
-New tires and brakes.
-Nothing is forgotten.
-Over 150.000 EUR is invested in this car after our purchase.
+In recent years, we have carried out a precise conservation restoration.
+The engine and ZF gearbox have been completely overhauled.
+All electrical wiring has been renewed with correct materials.
+The interior seats, door panels, and headlining are still in very good and original condition, and have been cleaned and detailed.
+New tyres and brakes have been fitted.
+Nothing was forgotten.
+Over €150,000 has been invested in this car after our purchase.
 The car is mechanically completely restored while preserving its irreplaceable patina.

-Please, don't hesitate to contact us for further details.
+This car is for sale in Burgerveen, The Netherlands.
+Please don't hesitate to contact us for further details.

 Read Less Read More